isovector/draconian-results/pho.md

 ### Organized gatherings

+Organized gatherings have capacity restrictions.
+Examples of an organized gathering include wedding ceremonies or funeral receptions.

+#### Indoor organized gatherings

 [Proof of
 vaccination]
-is required for all organized events of all sizes.
+is required for all indoor organized events of all sizes.
 Everyone must be fully vaccinated to attend.
 Businesses must scan proof of vaccination QR codes for entry.

-Organized gatherings have capacity restrictions.
-Examples of an organized gathering include wedding ceremonies or funeral receptions.

-#### Indoor organized gatherings

 Dancing is not permitted.
 [Masks are required indoors].

-Indoor organized gatherings with capacity for 1,000 people or more can only use 50% capacity.
+Indoor organized gatherings can have up to 1,000 people or 50% capacity, whichever is greater.
+For example:

+-   If a venue has capacity for 1,600 people, 1,000 people can attend
+-   If a venue has capacity for 3,000 people, 1,500 people can attend

-If more than 50 people are attending, all spectators must be seated at:
+All spectators must be seated at:

 -   Concerts, theatre, dance and symphony performances
 -   Weddings and funeral receptions (outside of a funeral home)